-Look for large, bright-looking and plump pods.
+Selecting and Storing: Look for large, brightly colored and plump pods.
 Avoid any which are slimy or have black spots.
 If possible, run a thumb along the pods to make sure they are full.

-Like any fresh legume, broad beans will begin to lose their flavor and nutrition once they are harvested.
+Like any fresh legume, broad beans begin to lose their flavor and nutrition once they are harvested.
 Store unpeeled broad beans in the refrigerator for a maximum of 2-3 days.
-Alternatively, peel the beans twice, then store the small uncooked beans in cold water for 1-2 days or freeze them and keep in an airtight bag for up to 6 months (this will also take up less real estate in your refrigerator).
+Alternatively, peel the beans twice, then store the small uncooked beans in cold water for 1-2 days or freeze them, then store in an airtight bag for up to 6 months (this method also takes up less real estate in your refrigerator).

-Early-season broad beans are quite tender and delicate in flavor.
+Preparing and Cooking: Early-season broad beans are quite tender and delicate in flavor.
 They are often enjoyed raw with a touch of extra virgin olive oil, lemon and salt.
-Mature broad beans take on a slight bitterness and must be cooked.
-These are usually added to soups or stews at this stage in their life.
+Mature broad beans are slightly bitter and must be cooked.
+More mature broad beans are usually added to soups or stews.

-Dried broad beans are normally re-hydrated, cooked until soft then puréed.
+Dried broad beans are normally re-hydrated and cooked until soft, then puréed.

-Broad beans are high in protein and carbohydrates (above average relative to other legumes).
+Nutritional Info: Broad beans are high in protein and carbohydrates (above the average when compared to other legumes).
 One negative side effect is favism.
-This condition mostly affects people of middle-eastern or African heritage.
-Consuming under cooked broad beans can cause severe cases of anemia, although this condition is considered rare.
+This condition mostly affects people of Middle Eastern or African heritage.
+Consuming undercooked broad beans can cause severe cases of anemia, although this condition is considered rare.

 Jack’s Fresh Tip

-I never make fresh broad beans the main vegetable attraction because the work in preparing them is simply too much.
-But, these little green jewels are delicious when combined with other small green vegetables that garnish a seasonal spring dish.
+I never make fresh broad beans the main vegetable on the plate because the work in preparing them is simply too much.
+But these little green jewels are delicious when combined with other small green vegetables that garnish a seasonal spring dish.

-Prepared fresh broad beans are excellent scattered on pasta dishes (especially ravioli), mixed with early season cherry or date tomatoes, in a tofu scramble, in a clear vegetable soup or stew, and on and on go the possibilities.
+Prepared fresh broad beans are excellent scattered on pasta dishes (especially ravioli), mixed with early season cherry or date tomatoes, in a tofu scramble, in a clear vegetable soup or stew.